econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 <img width="400" src="assets/toxic.png">
 </p>

-In Sparrow Wallet, the toxic change UTXO is automatically sent to your Bad Bank wallet after the tx0, but you can go to that wallet

 You can always navigate to the 3-dot menu in the upper right-hand corner of the Samourai Wallet application and select `Show unspent outputs`, scroll to the bottom of the list and you will see your toxic change listed under `DO Not Spend`.
-Select the UTXO of interested and then you can update the spending status to "Spedable" if you want to.
+Select the UTXO of interest and then you can update the spending status to "Spedable" if you want to.
 Then it will be displayed as part of your Deposit wallet balance and spendable again.

 <p align="center">
 <img width="400" src="assets/toxic1.png">